 Originally built in the 1970’s as the official residence and offices of President Kim Il Sung, this is a vast, imposing building in the North East of Pyongyang.
-Upon Kim Il Sung’s death in 1994, Kim Jong Il decreed the building to be converted into a mausoleum, where the President rests to this very day.
-He was joined by his son upon his passing away in 2011.
+Upon Kim Il Sung’s death in 1994, Chairman Kim Jong Il decreed the building to be converted into a mausoleum, where the President rests to this very day.
+He was joined by Chairman Kim Jong Il upon his passing away in 2011.
 Open to tourists every Sunday and Thursday, you will be able to see both Leaders lying in state, as well as viewing their many awards and decorations bestowed by nation states and institutions It is a solemn experience but well worth it to gain an insight into the political culture of the DPRK.

 Situated in the centre of Pyongyang, these are the huge bronze statues of Kim Il Sung and Kim Jong Il, flanked by two further monuments on either side depicting the ‘Anti Japanese Revolutionary Struggle’ and ‘Socialist Revolution and Construction’.
-Constructed in 1972 and renovated in 2012 when Kim Il Sung was joined by his son Kim Jong Il, it is a site of pilgrimage for the North Korean people, who will often come and lay flowers at their feet on days of national importance.
+Constructed in 1972 and renovated in 2012 when Kim Il Sung was joined by Chairman Kim Jong Il, it is a site of pilgrimage for the North Korean people, who will often come and lay flowers at their feet on days of national importance.

 Arch of Triumph

 Built in 1982 to commemorate the resistance to Japanese rule between 1925 – 1945, it was inaugurated on the 70th Birthday of Kim Il Sung.
 Each of the 25,500 blocks of granite represents a single day in his life, up to that point.
 The Arch is slightly larger than the Parisian equivalent, standing 60 metres high and 52.5 metres wide.